 Up until mid 2008, I had always been underweight.
 I used to be extremely lean and my focus back then was to gain weight.
 I wanted to look decent when I wore shirts and not look like someone hung a shirt on a coat hanger.
 To get a mental picture, I’m a little over 5’9” and weighed 120 lbs.
 With the focus to get bigger and look more muscular, I joined a gym.
-I put in my best effort and sincerely exercised every single day leaving the weekends.
+Every single day, besides the weekends, I put in my best effort and exercised sincerely.
 I knew I had to gain weight and so, I ate a lot of food.
 I didn’t really care about which foods to eat or if a particular food was healthy or not.
 My focus was purely on gaining weight and building muscle.
 Within 6 months, these changes started showing.
 I gained a decent amount of weight and by August 2009, I weighed 154 lbs.
 Mission accomplished.

 In the Summer of 2010, I decided to look for an internship to get some industry experience.
 However, I failed to find an internship and so, I spent the entire summer learning iOS application development and built an iOS app.
 I basically ended up all day staying home, watching football, learning iOS programming and doing nothing else.
 As a result, I gained a lot of weight due to my sedentary lifestyle.
 I ended up weighing 174 lbs by the end of that summer.
 That was the first time I became overweight.
 The ideal weight for a male of my height lies in the range of 125 lbs to 168 lbs.

 Ever since that summer, I stopped caring about my health.
 Way too many things became higher priority.
 For a few years, I had “hit the gym regularly and stay healthy” as one of my New Year resolutions.
-I could never really do it.
-I hit the gym on and off here and there a few times a year, maybe.
+I could never really do it as I hit the gym only a few times a year.
 I became really lazy.
 Fast forward to January 2018, I weighed 187 lbs.

 Road to Improvement